AndreyChechel/Explosuress/README.md

 var closureFreeExpr = expression.Explosuress();
 ```

-This is how the structure will look like without it:
+This is how the closure-free structure will look like:
 ```
 x => (123 == x)
 ```